 - Deborah Yonick -March 15, 2022

-Recycled diamonds are perhaps the fine jewelry industry’s best kept trade secret, presenting a compelling opportunity for jewelry designers and retailers to incorporate a sustainable, value-retaining option to newly mined natural diamonds and lab-grown diamonds.
+Recycled diamonds are perhaps the fine jewelry industry's best kept trade secret — presenting a compelling opportunity for jewelry designers and retailers to offer a sustainable, value-retaining alternative to newly mined natural diamonds and lab-grown diamonds.

-White Pine, for example, buys exclusively from the trade, including pawn shops, retailers, diamond dealers, and diamond manufacturers.
-Consistency and quality of the goods it brings to market are top priorities for this leading supplier of calibrated recycled diamond
+White Pine buys exclusively from the trade — including pawn shops, retailers, diamond dealers, and diamond manufacturers.
+Consistency and quality are top priorities for this leading supplier of calibrated recycled diamond melee, breakout and single stones, certified